ebx-bundler/ebx/README.md

 ## Introduction

 EBX is specifically designed for **NodeJS**, serving as a versatile and powerful tool for bundling TypeScript and JavaScript code.
-It provides a hassle-free experience for developers without any configuration needed.
+It provides a hassle-free experience for developers and [asynchronous type checking](#performance-and-asynchronous-type-checking) without any configuration needed.

-It includes CommonJS polyfills for ES Modules (ESM), making it suitable for modern NodeJS development.

-EBX also features asynchronous type checking, a watch mode for automatic rebuilding and re-run application, and a wide range of [customization](#configuration) options.

-It will exclusively bundle the code you've authored, excluding any external modules, resulting in a slightly faster startup time for your application.

 ## Getting Started